The Best Savings Accounts in Kentucky for 2023

 Brick-and-Mortar Banks

 A traditional bank is the brick-and-mortar bank you may have grown up seeing or used before online banks became popular.
-These banks have many more services, including checking and savings accounts, loans, and even investment products.
+These banks have many more services, including checking and savings accounts, loans, and investment products.

-Credit unions
+Credit Unions

 Credit unions are nonprofit organizations instead of for-profit corporations.
 As a result, they are often more favorable to members than traditional banks are.
-They can offer higher APYs on savings and lower fees while still offering personalized service and physical branches.
+They can offer higher APYs on savings and lower fees while offering personalized service and physical branches.

 Kentucky Savings Accounts vs CDs: What’s the Difference?

-When you’re comparing the best savings accounts in Kentucky, you will come across other options, such as CDs.
+When comparing the best savings accounts in Kentucky, you will come across other options, such as CDs.
 Certificates of deposit might seem like an excellent idea with their higher interest rates, but how good of an idea they are depends upon what you want to do with your money.

 Kentucky Savings Accounts vs CDs

-Potential fees and penalties
+Potential Fees and Penalties

 A certificate of deposit doesn’t have any fees, but it does have a penalty for early withdrawal, and that can be enough to negate any interest or even end up with less cash than you began with.

-Savings accounts do sometimes have fees, but these can be waived through certain actions, such as maintaining a daily minimum balance.
+Savings accounts sometimes have fees, but these can be waived through certain actions, such as maintaining a daily minimum balance.
 Carefully weigh if the interest gained through a CD is worth the potential penalty if you face a financial emergency and need that cash quickly.

 Frequently Asked Questions (FAQs)